 - Hardwired security systems are perfect for big homes as they can carry more sensors compared to wireless systems.

 - Wired systems are more expensive to install.
-It has expensive installation fees because professionals are the ones who install the security equipment.

 - They only have one control location which means you can only arm and disarm them from the main control panel.